-Configuration command port This is the number of the dedicated serial port for sending configuration commands ("AT" commands) to the modem.
-The most common value is 0. command port (A) commands) to the modern.
-The most common value is o.
+Configuration This is the number of the dedicated serial port for sending configuration commands command port ("AT" commands) to the modem.
+The most common value is 0.

 Monitoring command port This is the number of the dedicated serial port for sending monitoring commands ("AT" commands) to the modem.
 The most common value is 1.
 Initialization string no. 1, 2 and 3 These strings are optional and allow you to send "AT" configuration commands to the modem before it is used.
 EXAMPLES ATZ: command to reinitialize the modem AT^CURC=0: command that allows periodic messages to be disabled)